Home

 3. Facilitate an increased appreciation of human and ecological diversity, local-global connections, and personal motivations to implement sustainable living practices.

-4. Provide outreach and networking among individuals, communities, and organizations involved in sustainability efforts and international experiential learning.
+4. Provide outreach and networking among individuals, communities, and organizations involved in sustainability efforts and transformative sustainability learning.

 Top of page Logo